In this post you’ll learn how to remove the background from images in PowerPoint (as pictured below) using two different techniques.

 - Select Mark Areas to Keep

-- Click and draw over the parts of your photo you want to keep in green
+- Click and draw over the parts of your photo you want to keep (a green marker)

 - Click Keep Changes